 She has red eyes like Hiei, and unlike the other Ice Maidens.

-That is a really good point, and possibly the reason why she is not cold and frigid, like the other Ice Maidens. is that the fire inside her prevents her heart from freezing over, much like how Hiei is not affected by the bitter cold of the village or the ice of the saint beast, because regardless of his fire if that attack was meant to freeze his limbs solid he should have at least gotten frostbite, is he has an extreme resistance to the cold which he inherited from his mother.
+That is a really good point, and possibly the reason why she is not cold and frigid, like the other Ice Maidens. is that the fire inside her prevents her heart from freezing over.
+Similarly, the reason Hiei is not affected by the bitter cold of the village or the ice of the saint beast (because regardless of his fire, if that attack was meant to freeze his limbs solid he should have at least gotten frostbite) would be that he has an extreme resistance to the cold which he inherited from his mother.

 Where is it said that Hiei's father was a fire demon?
 Because what Hiei said once that because of his origin he was the opposite of the Koorime, fire instead of ice.
 Yukina may have just become disillusioned with her kind and decided she didn't want to be like them